sigp/lighthouse/tests/state_transition_vectors/README.md

 provide this functionality so we can generate corpra for the fuzzer and also so they can be of use to other clients.

-To create the files in `./vectors` (directory relative to this crate):
+To create the files in `./vectors` (directory relative to this crate), run:

 ```bash
 make